 This course explores physical development and functioning as it relates to occupational performance from early to late adulthood.
-Changes in the human body affecting skeletal, muscular, neurological, cardiopulmonary and sensory systems will be examined.
-Functional implications on development and maintenance of occupational roles will be analyzed and the importance of purposeful activity to maintain wellness will be highlighted.
-Level I Fieldwork is integrated within the coursework, affording the opportunity to apply classroom experiences to real life clinical experiences.
+Changes in the human body affecting skeletal, muscular, neurological, cardiopulmonary, and sensory systems will be examined.
+Functional implications on development and maintenance of occupational roles will be analyzed, and the importance of purposeful activity to maintain wellness will be highlighted.
+The integration of person, environment, and occupation will be stressed when applying theoretical principles to pathologic conditions, and in developing support systems to enable optimal occupational performance throughout adult life.
+Therapeutic assessment and intervention for occupational dysfunction in this age range will be applied.
+Community experiences will be integrated within the course work, affording the opportunity to apply classroom experiences to real life clinical experiences.
 PREREQUISITES: OTR5010, OTR5030, OTR5040, OTR5050, OTR5060, OTR5110, OTR5130, OTR5150, OTR5233